JetBrains/kotlin-web-site/docs/topics/idioms.md

 val files = File("Test").listFiles()

-println(files?.size ?: "empty") // if files is null, this prints "empty"
+println(files?.size ?: "empty") // if files is null, this prints "empty" val filesSize = files?.size ?: run {
+    return someSize // To calculate the fallback value in a code block, use `run` }
+println(filesSize)
 ```

 ## Execute a statement if null